Neywiny/merge-sort/README.rst

 Where distributions and aucs are each delimited by commas and no spaces.

-This will output a single results file per distribution per auc, ex. resultsMergeNormal85, resultsEloExponential95.
+This will output a single results file per distribution per auc, ex. resultsMergeNormal85 or resultsEloExponential95.
 This command is also safe to be run accross many different nodes accessing the same file system, and has been tested with up to 19 nodes running simulations.